innovationOUtside/ouseful-ai-magics/README.md

 - clear down a model: `%sdkit_clear`
 - generate image: `%%sdkit` cell block magic; (this will autoconnect the default model if it is not already connected); see examples below for additional switches.

+Models are dowmnloaded to model specific directories on the path `~/.cache/huggingface/hub/`

 ### `%%sdkit` image generation

 Example of using the `%%sdkit` cell magic: